 - 7.1.
-Once it has formed proposals, the Overview and Scrutiny Committee will submit a formal report, including recommendations for consideration by the Leader/Executive (if the proposals relate to an executive function and are consistent with the existing budget and policy framework), or to the Council as appropriate. - 7.2.
-The Council or Leader/Executive shall consider and respond to the report and/or recommendations of the Overview and Scrutiny Committee, indicating what (if any) action is proposed within two months of the report being submitted. - 7.3.
-Where the Overview and Scrutiny Committee submit a report for consideration by the Executive on a matter where the Leader has delegated decision-making power to a Portfolio Holder, the report will be submitted to them for consideration.
-The Portfolio Holder must consider the report and respond in writing to the Overview and Scrutiny Committee within two months of receiving it.
-The Portfolio Holder will also attend a future meeting of the Overview and Scrutiny Committee to present their response if requested to do so.
+Once it has formed proposals, the Overview and Scrutiny Committee will submit a formal report, including recommendations for consideration by the Committee (if the proposals relate to the Committee's functions and are consistent with the existing budget and policy framework), or to the Council as appropriate. - 7.2.
+The Council or the Committee shall consider and respond to the report and/or recommendations of the Overview and Scrutiny Committee, indicating what (if any) action is proposed within two months of the report being submitted.